tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 For example, lets say that we want to print the text field from the middle of the stack in the figure below.
-(You can load the stack shown in the picture by going to your LiveCode installation folder then opening Resources-\> Examples-\> SQLite Sampler.rev.)
+(You can load the stack shown in the picture by going to your installation folder then opening Resources-\> Examples-\> SQLite Sampler.rev.)
 We want the output to scale to take up the entire width of the paper and half the height.